 Minerals, such as magnesium in peppers help regulate pains in the muscles, but it also prevents diabetes, migraines, and heart diseases.
 Zinc helps with reducing skin irritations.

 Risks to Consider When Feeding Peppers to Guinea Pigs

-- Painful digestion and stool changes – if you feed the guinea pig too much pepper or too often, there could be some problems with the digestion.
-Excess of fibers and also the sugar will cause painful digestion, flatulence and gasses, and most likely loose stool along with tummy cramps.
+If you feed the guinea pig with too many peppers or too often, some problems with the digestion can arise.
+Excess of fibers and also sugars will cause painful digestion, flatulence, gases, and most likely loose stool along with stomach cramps.

-- Urinary problems – when your guinea pig is fully grown, it doesn’t need that much calcium compared to when it was young.
+When your guinea pig is fully grown, it doesn’t need that much calcium compared to when it was young.
 In fact, excess calcium can cause bladder and kidney stones.
-But, also there is a risk of bloody urine and painful urinary infections too.
+But, also there is a risk of getting bloody urine and painful urinary infections as well.